Download this example as a Jupyter notebook or a Python script.

 The external data source defines a flat list of items.
 Each item has at least the following:

-• A type field, which identifies the type of the item.
+• A type field that identifies the type of the item.

-• A parent_part_identifier field, which identifies the parent part in the hierarchy.
+• A parent_part_identifier field that identifies the parent part in the hierarchy.

-Items that refer to components do not have an equivalent record in Granta MI, and so they contain only the fields described above, and the quantity and mass field.
+Because items that refer to components do not have an equivalent record in Granta MI, they contain only the preceding fields and quantity and mass fields.

 Components#